 Toph (on being shown a wanted poster with her face on it): It sounds like a sheet of paper but I guess you're referring to what's on the sheet of paper.
 Later, when Katara learns about the poster Katara: What's this?
 Toph:I don't know!
 I mean, seriously, what's with you people?!
 I'm blind!

 Hilariously, it is revealed in "The Ember Island Players" that the Fire Nation attributes her sight to echolocationnote which is in fact how many real life blind people get a sense of their surroundings.
 The fact that Toph is also loud and rather mouthy probably helped to contribute such a notion.
 While everyone else is complaining or angsting about their representation, Toph loves hers.

 Actor portraying Toph: HOAAAAAAAARGH!!!! (beat) There.
 I just got a pretty good look at you.

 In one episode of Invader Zim, Zim invents a machine that lets him substitute anything he wants (in this case, a plush piggy) for any single object in the past.
 He uses this not to screw up the world history, but instead to mess up Dib's life.
 As the episode goes on, Dib gets gradually more and more disabled by the injuries sustained by piggies being inserted into important points in his life, until he's dead.
 Until his dad puts him in a life-sustaining, amazingly powerful robot suit, and he shows up on Zim's doorstep to tear his place apart.

 Phantom Limb from The Venture Bros. was born with withered arms and legs.
 A laboratory accident replaced these with fully-developed but invisible ones, with which he can kill by touch.

 Subverted however with the Impossible family, a parody of the Fantastic Four.
 Other than the Reed Richards expy, they got the sucky aspects of the Four's superpowers without any of the benefits.
-Sally has to concentrate or else her skin (and only her skin) will turn invisible, Cody bursts into flames whenever he is exposed to oxygen (and feels the same way any of us would if we were on fire), and Ned is a walking callous.
+Sally has to concentrate at all times or else her skin (and only her skin) will turn invisible, Cody bursts into flames whenever he is exposed to oxygen (and feels the same way any of us would if we were on fire), and Ned is a walking callus.